Student Voice Services

 Need to Know

 Having trouble with your voice services?
 Don't know how to resolve the problem?
-Using your computer, create your own help center ticket here: Web Help Desk.
+Using your computer, create your own IT service desk ticket here: IT Service Desk.

 Your analog telephone gives you access to the UMass Lowell voice mail system.
 To initially access your voice mail, dial ext.
 45000 (or 978-934-5000) from your analog phone in your residential hall.
 The first time you access your voice mail you will be walked through a tutorial on how to change your greeting and password.
 To determine if you have voice mail, simply lift the handset, you will hear a "stutter dial tone" as an audible indicator.
 You may also dial 978-934-5000 to access your campus voice mail from your cell phone or any other off-campus phone.